UNDP-Data/geohub/documentation/docs/data/publish_datasets.md

   <figcaption>Select country on countries search dialog</figcaption>
 </figure>

-### Select tags
+### Selecting optional tags

-As shown in the below figure, two types of tags can be selected additionally for your dataset.
+As shown in the below figure, there are couple of tags can be selected additionally for your dataset.
+These tag information will be shown at `INFO` tab of your data page and will be used by searching datasets.
+Furthermore, these tags might be very useful for other users to evaluate your dataset.

 <figure markdown="span">
   ![publish_5](../assets/data/publish_5.png){:style="width: 100%;"}
   <figcaption>An example of tags tab at publish page</figcaption>
 </figure>

-- SDGs
+#### SDGs

 If your dataset is related to any SDGs, you can select a single / multiple SDGs from the button.
 You can select goals as much as you want.
 You can see selected SDG icons under the button.